EyasuTeshome/shifttracker/interview-prep/create-first-version-of-angelist-v2.md

 **❗️❗️ IMPORTANT NOTE ❗️❗️**

-AngelList has just announced that they will become an independent company, called Wellfound.
-They have announced changes in the following months.
-We wiil be reviewing their platform and updating the curriculum.
-Nevertheless, there might be some inconsistencies in the instructions included in this project during this process.
+AngelList has just announced that they will become an independent company, called Wellfound, and that they will be making changes in the following months.
+We wiil be reviewing their platform and updating the curriculum during this process.
+Nevertheless, there might be some inconsistencies in the instructions included in this project while this happens.
 Sorry for the inconvenience!

-If you had an AngelList profile, it will still be available in Wellfound. **
+If you created an AngelList profile, it is now available in Wellfound.

 ------